yoeherrera/python-django-models-authentication/tasks_module2.md

 # Add url reverser.

 Having a `get_absolute_url` function lets Django determine the canonical URL for a given model.
 This will come in handy in our views.
-First we need to import the `reverse` helper function from `django.urls` at the top of the file. `from django.urls import reverse`.
+First we need to import the `reverse` helper function from `django.urls` at the top of the file.
 Next add a method in the class called `get_absolute_url` that takes the `self` parameter.
 The method should contain the following line: `return reverse('post', args=[str(self.id)])`

 ```python
 def get_absolute_url(self):